puppetlabs/puppet-docs/source/puppet/3.6/reference/services_master_rack.markdown

 ## Supported Platforms

-The Rack puppet master will run on any \*nix platform, including all Linux variants and OS X. It requires a Rack web server.
+The Rack puppet master will run on any \*nix platform, including all Linux variants and OS X. It requires a **multi-process** (_not_ threaded) Rack web server.

 You cannot run a puppet master on Windows.

 ### Rack Web Servers

-There are a lot of Rack web server stacks available, and you can probably make Puppet work with any of them.
+There are a lot of Rack web server stacks available.
+Puppet should work with any Rack server that spawns multiple processes to handle parallel requests.

+> Note that Puppet **will not** work with **threaded** Rack servers like Puma.
+Puppet's code isn't thread-safe, and it expects to be isolated in a single process.

 If you don't have any particular preference, you should start with [Passenger][] and Apache, since it's the most familiar and most thoroughly tested stack in the Puppet community.
 Some OSes have packages that set Passenger up automatically, and we have [a detailed guide to configuring it for Puppet.][passenger_guide]